guzba/mummy/README.md

 Everything comes with trade-offs.
 Mummy is focused on being an exceptional API server.
 Think REST, JSON, RPC, WebSockets, HTML from templates etc.

 The property these share in common is they are all relatively memory-light.
-Most things are, which is great, but if you're specifically going to be serving a lot of very large files or expect large file uploads, Mummy is probably not the best choice unless your server has the RAM to handle the large files.

-Why is Mummy not great for large files?
-This is because Mummy dispatches fully received in-memory requests to worker threads and sends in-memory responses.
-This is great for everything except very large files.
+Most things are, which is great, but serving large response bodies still requires enough RAM for those responses.
+Incoming bodies can either use Mummy's traditional in-memory buffering or the streaming request-body API described below.

 ## Example HTTP server